For the events that transpired Monday-Thursday leading up to L’s birth, please read this post.

 I had to be hooked up to the fetal monitor for 20 minutes.
 I didn’t want to be, but I knew I needed to be when I first arrived.
 During this time I was also administered the antibiotics.
 Just before they gave them to me, my midwife called in to say that they received my Group B results and they were negative.
 I opted to go through with the antibiotics due to the leaking I’d been having.

 Once I was done with the monitor and first round of antibiotics, I was free to walk the halls.
-I put on a pair of the super sexy mesh panties and a pad the size of a whale so I didn’t leak fluid all over the halls and Hubby, Jenny and I started walking the halls.
+I put on a pair of the super sexy mesh panties and a pad the size of a whale so I didn’t leak fluid all over the halls and Mr Boots, Jenny and I started walking the halls.

 It was really busy on the labor and delivery floor that day.
 I commented that earlier that week there was a Super Moon.
 I’m convinced this is what set my labor off and I’m sure it’s why it was so busy that day.
 People milled around the halls.
 We kept walking past a woman and tween who were sitting on the floor eating something that looked and smelled delicious.
 I wanted what they were having and wished they had chosen someplace else to eat their dinner.